Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Learn how PTR records enable reverse DNS lookups, mapping IP addresses to domain names.
 Includes examples for the DNScale dashboard and API.

 A PTR (Pointer) record provides reverse DNS (rDNS) lookup, mapping an IP address back to a domain name.
-While A/AAAA records convert domain names to IP addresses, PTR records do the opposite—enabling you to find which domain is associated with a given IP.
+While A and AAAA records convert domain names to IP addresses, PTR records do the opposite — enabling you to find which domain is associated with a given IP.
+PTR records are a fundamental part of DNS and play a critical role in email deliverability, security logging, and network operations.

 How PTR Records Work